mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/async/flow/Hot Flow and Cold Flow Usage.md

   }
 }
 ```

-when application to background the collecing not stope and keep emiting
+When application to background the collecing not stope and keep emiting
 items.
 We can handle this problem with start and stop Job in onStop and onStart
 override function.
 ```kt
 var job: Job? = null